 8. David Sierra – Spain

 Ah, Spain…the land of hypnotizing and magnetic gypsy dancing and festive occasions.
 Like other regions, Spain has got the talent that lays out its graphic design with a unique perspective.
 However, there are a few giveaways via which you can recognize any Spanish graphic design.
-It’s the color red, textures, bold and large types, bright colors, and creative indigenous patterns and illustrations.
+It’s the color red, textures, bold and large types, bright colors, and creative indigenous patterns in logos and illustrations.

 Notice how David Sierra used all these main ingredients to concoct the perfect recipe of an authentic Spanish design.